rkube/delta/README.md

 # DELTA-FUSION (aDaptive rEaL Time Analysis of big fusion data)

-This project implements a client-server model for analysis of streaming data from fusion experiments or large-scale simulations.
+This project facilitates near real-time streaming analysis of big fusion data on HPC resources.

-Implemented as part of "Adaptive near-real time net-worked analysis of big fusion data", (FY18).

 This project implements a streaming analysis workflow.
 Data is streamed by a generator, using the new ADIOS2 WAN capabilities, to a processing facility.
 At the processing facility, the received data packets